Windsor, Nova Scotia: Ships, rail and roads

 In 1878, Windsor was officially incorporated as a town.
 Its harbour made the town a centre for shipping and shipbuilding during the age of sail.
 Notable shipbuilders such as Bennett Smith built a large fleet of merchant vessels, one of the last being the ship Black Watch.
 As the port of registry for the massive wooden shipbuilding industry of the Minas Basin, Windsor was the homeport of one of the largest fleet of sailing ships in Canada.
 Notable vessels registered at Windsor included Hamburg, the largest three masted barque built in Canada, and Kings County, the largest four masted barque.

 Following the completion of the Nova Scotia Railway's line from Halifax in 1857, the town became an important steamship connection giving Halifax access to the Bay of Fundy shipping routes.
 The railway continued westward as the Windsor and Annapolis Railway in 1870, eventually connecting to Yarmouth as the Dominion Atlantic Railway in 1893.

+Windsor was victim to a disastrous fire on October 17, 1897 which destroyed about eighty percent of the downtown and displaced about 2,500 people.
+Rebuilding took several years.

 In 1901 the Midland Railway was built across Hants County, connecting Windsor with Truro.
 The central location of Windsor on the railway fostered the growth of numerous factories such as textile mills, fertilizer plants and furniture factories.
 The home of one of the industrialist families of this era, the Shands, is preserved today in Windsor as the Shand House Museum.

+Windsor was affected by another major fire on 6 January 1924, which destroyed part of the town.

 The Windsor and Hantsport Railway took over operations from the Dominion Atlantic in 1993, making Windsor its headquarters.
 Rail service continued until 2011 when a crash in the gypsum market ended gypsum shipments and the railway was mothballed.

-Over the course of its history, Windsor was victim to two disastrous fires, on October 17, 1897, and January 6, 1924, both of which destroyed part of the town.

 In 1970, the construction of a flood-control causeway carrying Highway 101 and the Dominion Atlantic Railway across the Avon River closed Windsor off from shipping and has affected navigation in the Avon River downstream from the causeway due to excessive siltation.
 Highway 101 is scheduled to be upgraded to a 4-lane expressway in the future and there have been discussions about replacing the causeway with railroad and highway bridges to improve water flow.
 Today, the Avon River on the upstream side of the causeway which is obstructed from freely flowing into the Bay of Fundy is called 'Lake Pisiquid'.